foliojs/brotli.js/readme.md

 ## API

-### brotli.decompress(buffer, outSize)
+### brotli.decompress(buffer, [outSize])

 Decompresses the given buffer to produce the original input to the compressor.
-This function works best if you know the original size of the data (e.g. to decompressed size).
-Inside a WOFF2 file, this is encoded as a field in the header of the binary file.
-If you don't know the size of the input, don't include the outSize argument and the function will guess a size that it thinks will be big enough.
-If it guessed too small, or there was a decoding error, `null` is returned.
+The `outSize` parameter is optional, and will be computed by the decompressor if not provided.
+Inside a WOFF2 file, this can be computed from the WOFF2 directory.

 ```javascript
 // decode a buffer where the output size is known